NBC Insider Exclusive

 NBC Insider Late Night

-Saturday Night Live Season 50 Cast Members: The Complete List
+Saturday Night Live Season 50 Cast: The Complete List

-SNL premieres on September 28—here are the new cast members and returning players who'll be onstage at 11:30/10:30c on NBC and Peacock.
+Watch the new Season 50 cast members and returning players on Saturday at 11:30/10:30c on NBC and Peacock.

 By Samantha Vincenty

-After mere weeks of planning and little more than days of rehearsal, the Season 50 cast of Saturday Night Live will soon stage a show, performing together on your TV screen for the very first time.
+After mere weeks of planning and little more than days of rehearsal, the Season 50 cast of Saturday Night Live performed together for the very first time on September 28, 2024.

 How to Watch

-Starting strong with SNL'season premiere on September 28 hosted by Jean Smart with Musical Guest Jelly Roll, the show welcomes back a strong lineup of return Hosts for 2024-2025's milestone 50th year (and an array of guest stars, like Maya Rudolph).
-But even if you're a member of the SNL Five-Timers Club like November 2 Host John Mulaney, this will be their first performance with this cast, and that's exciting.
+Starting strong with a premiere hosted by Jean Smart with Musical Guest Jelly Roll, the show has welcomed back a strong lineup of return Hosts and first-timers for 2024-2025's milestone 50th year (and an array of guest stars, including Maya Rudolph, Andy Samberg, and Alec Baldwin).
+But even for a former SNL writer and Five-Timers Club member like November 2 Host John Mulaney, it's their first performance with this cast, and that's exciting.

-In addition to much of the Season 49 cast returning, the premiere will also introduce viewers to three new cast members: Featured Players Ashley Padilla, Emil Wakim, and Jane Wickline.
-Season 50 will also include new work from comedy trio Please Don't Destroy's Ben Marshall, Martin Herlihy, and John Higgins (who contended with some office pigeons upon their return to 30 Rock this year).
+In addition to much of the Season 49 cast returning, the premiere also introduced viewers to three new cast members: Featured Players Ashley Padilla, Emil Wakim, and Jane Wickline.

-So who's returning from last year?
+So who's returned from last year?
 Check out SNL's Season 50 cast below.

 Jake Gyllenhaal and the cast of Saturday Night Live during a sketch on SNL Episode 1864

-Which SNL Season 49 cast members are coming back for SNL 50?
+Which SNL Season 49 cast members are back for SNL 50?

-Season 49 cast members James Austin Johnson, Chloe Fineman, Sarah Sherman, Andrew Dismukes, Ego Nwodim, Mikey Day, Heidi Gardner, Bowen Yang, and longest-running-cast-member Kenan Thompson are set to return.
+Season 49 cast members James Austin Johnson, Chloe Fineman, Sarah Sherman, Andrew Dismukes, Ego Nwodim, Mikey Day, Heidi Gardner, Bowen Yang, and longest-running-cast-member Kenan Thompson have returned to Studio 8H.

-Marcello Hernández, Devon Walker, and Michael Longfellow, who first joined the cast as Featured Players in Season 48, become Repertory Players in Season 50.
+Marcello Hernández, Devon Walker, and Michael Longfellow, who first joined the cast as Featured Players in Season 48, became Repertory Players in Season 50.

 Who is in the SNL Season 50 cast?